-This course is designed to be the equivalent of a first-semester introductory college computing course and is open to all students who want to learn the foundational concepts of computer science and how computing and technology is impacting the world and changing our lives.
-More than a traditional introduction to programming, AP CSP is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing that include: the Internet and its protocols, the use of "big data" in society, data compression and encryption, cybersecurity and artificial intelligence.
+This course is designed to be the equivalent of a first-semester introductory college computing course and is open to all students who want to learn the foundational concepts of computer science .More than a traditional introduction to programming, AP CSP is a rigorous, engaging, and approachable course that explores many of the foundational ideas of computing that include: the Internet and its protocols, the use of "big data" in society, data compression and encryption, cybersecurity and artificial intelligence.
 Students will also spend several months learning computer programming basics through the creative design and coding of customized mobile apps.
 Students will develop and strengthen effective communication and collaboration skills to research trends, write creative programs, and solve problems across the computer science spectrum.
 Note: AP Computer Science Principles and AP Computer Science A are two distinct courses.
-Students are suggested to take AP Computer Science Principles as the first course in the sequence.
+Students are encouraged to take AP Computer Science Principles as the first course in the sequence.